top of page

 song.mp3 (Song name and extension don't matter .ogg and .wav audio is also supported)

-In game select the "Note Highway" option located on the "MAIN" menu tab.
+Select the "Note Highway" option located in DV tab.

 The note highway file browser will appear, this is the browser you will use to find your song folders that you saved, or downloaded to your device.